-With the fast-growing adoption of Adobe’s Creative Cloud and the recent release of the all-new CC 2023 versions of creative applications, some readers are telling us they’re not certain if they need all the tools that are included in the complete Creative Cloud offering, or aren’t ready or able to join for ~US$55 a month…
+With the fast-growing adoption of Adobe’s Creative Cloud and the recent release of the all-new CC 2024 versions of creative applications, some readers are telling us they’re not certain if they need all the tools that are included in the complete Creative Cloud offering, or aren’t ready or able to join for ~US$60 a month…

 One of the most appealing offerings here is the popular Photography Plan where for the regular price of only $9.99/month you can get both Photoshop and Lightroom on desktop – plus their iPad and mobile versions – together with other benefits.

 And yes, you can combine or stack multiple Single App plans together, if you want more than one tool.
-So, for example, you could purchase the CC Photography plan, plus the Illustrator or InDesign or Acrobat (or another) plan, and come out to around US$30/month.
+So, for example, you could purchase the Photography plan, plus the Illustrator or InDesign or Acrobat (or another) plan, and come out to around US$30/month, which is roughly half the cost of All Apps at $59.99/month.

 What You Get with the Single-App Plans

 Included in all single-app plans you get 20-100 GB of online storage and the ability to sync and share your work on virtually any device.
 All single-app subscribers also receive Adobe Portfolio to publish and host your own customized online work portfolio website.
-You also get full access to Adobe Fonts – a.k.a. the entire Typekit library of 22,000+ fonts – for use in desktop applications and websites (an over $25,000 value if purchased normally).
+You also get full access to Adobe Fonts – a massive library of 25,000+ fonts – for use in desktop applications and websites (an over $25,000 value if purchased normally).

 The premium versions of Creative Cloud Express, Premiere Rush, and Photoshop Express are also included with all single-app plans over $20/month.
 These three apps together normally cost $9.99/month by themselves.